GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

 <li>Name of organization(s) and all team member(s) submitting entry</li>
 </ul>
 <li>Two-page MAX Concept description document as PDF</li>
-<li>Wireframe: The wireframe may be included as either an attachment or included as a link in the body of the email Submission to a clickable website.
-A one-page document description of the wireframe may be included with the Submission.</li></ul>
+<li>Wireframe sketch: The wireframe sketch should be included as either an attachment or included as a link in the body of the email Submission to a clickable website.
+A one-page document description of the wireframe sketch should be included with the Submission.</li></ul>
  </ul>
  </ul>
 <p><strong>Description: </strong>The concept paper phase invites all eligible entities to submit a concept white paper outlining their technology, the potential impact for job seekers and employers, the innovative idea / concept behind how their platform could work and leverage existing efforts, and how this is informed by user needs they have identified.
 Each concept and wireframe will be reviewed by a tri-agency panel.
-Only the first two pages (inclusive of any visual representations or graphics) of the concept description document will be reviewed along with the wireframe submission and its one page description, if any.
-During the Phase I review process, the concept paper and wireframe will be redacted for both applicant and any specific organizational partner names referenced (versus broader categories of organizational partners) and reviewed by Federal evaluators screened to avoid conflicts of interest.
+Only the first two pages (inclusive of any visual representations or graphics) of the concept description document will be reviewed along with the wireframe sketch submission and its one page description, if any.
+During the Phase I review process, the concept paper and wireframe sketch will be redacted for both applicant and any specific organizational partner names referenced (versus broader categories of organizational partners) and reviewed by Federal evaluators screened to avoid conflicts of interest.
 Department of Labor DOL) will provide additional criteria throughout the various phases to further define requirement expectations.</p>
 <p>Up to 10 applicants with the highest ranking white papers will advance to Phase II.</p>
 <p>Notification date of advancement of Semi-Finalists to Phase II: January 31, 2020 by 5:00 PM EST</p>
 <hr>
-<h4>Phase II: Wireframe: User-Centered Testing/Concept Optimization</h4>
+<h4>Phase II: Enhanced Wireframe: User-Centered Testing/Concept Optimization</h4>
 <p><strong>Open Date: </strong>February 3, 2020</p>
 <p><strong>Duration: </strong>4 Weeks</p>
 <p><strong>Close Date: </strong>February 28, 2020 – Deadline to submit at 5:00 PM EST</p>